 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, revenue and expenses, and related disclosures with respect to contingent assets and liabilities.
 We base our judgments, estimates and assumptions on current facts, historical experience and various other factors that we believe are reasonable under the circumstances.
 The economic environment could also impact certain estimates and discount rates necessary to prepare our consolidated financial statements.
 Our assessment of these factors forms the basis for our judgments on the carrying values of our assets and liabilities, and the accrual of our costs and expenses.
 Actual results could differ materially from our estimates and assumptions.
 We review our estimates and underlying assumptions on an ongoing basis and make revisions as determined necessary by management.
 Revisions are recognized in the period in which the estimates are revised and may also impact future periods.
-Significant accounting policies and methods used in the preparation of our consolidated financial statements are described in note 2 to our 2020 AFS.
-The following paragraph identifies those areas, including the related accounting policies, which management considers to be "critical," defined as those that management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effects of matters that are inherently uncertain.
+Significant accounting policies and methods used in the preparation of our consolidated financial statements to be "critical," defined as those that management believes are both most important to the portrayal of our financial condition and results and require application of management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effects of matters that are inherently uncertain.

-Key sources of estimation uncertainty and judgment: We have applied significant estimates, judgments and assumptions in the following areas which we believe could have a significant impact on our reported results and financial position: our determination of the timing of revenue recognition; our measurement of income taxes; whether events or changes in circumstances are indicators that an impairment review of our assets or cash generating units (CGUs2) should be conducted; and the measurement of our CGUs' recoverable amounts, which includes estimating future growth, profitability, and discount and terminal growth rates.
+Key sources of estimation uncertainty and judgment: We have applied significant estimates, judgments and assumptions in the following areas which we believe could have a significant impact on our reported results and financial position: our determination of the timing of revenue recognition; our measurement of income taxes; whether events or changes in circumstances are indicators that an impairment review of our assets or cash generating units (CGUs) should be conducted; and the measurement of our CGUs' recoverable amounts, which includes estimating future growth, profitability, and discount and terminal growth rates.
 See Item 5, Operating and Financial Review and Prospects, "Critical Accounting Policies and Estimates" of our 2020 20-F for a detailed discussion of each of these items.

-$^{^2}$ CGUs are the smallest identifiable group of assets that cannot be tested individually and generate cash inflows that are largely independent of those of other assets or groups of assets, and can be comprised of a single site, a group of sites, or a line of business.
+&lt;sup>2 CGUs are the smallest identifiable group of assets that cannot be tested individually and generate cash inflows that are largely independent of those of other assets or groups of assets, and can be comprised of a single site, a group of sites, or a line of business.